-Deb Shebish is a dynamic fiddler and educator originally from Whiting, Indiana.
-She fell in love with old-time, Irish, and bluegrass fiddling in Bloomington, Indiana in 1998 and was greatly influenced by the musicians there.
-In 2000, Deb met Joe Dawson, (1928-2012), an old-time fiddler from south-central Indiana who grew up deeply immersed in the traditional music of the area.
-She loves to share his unique style and repertoire that she learned from his weekly living room jams.
+Deb’s love of old-time, bluegrass and Irish fiddling dates from the late ‘90s trad scene in Bloomington, Indiana, where she had the opportunity to play with and learn from many fine musicians.
+In 2000, Deb met Joe Dawson, (1928-2012), an old-time fiddler from south-central Indiana who grew up deeply immersed in the traditional music of that area.
+Joe was a major influence on Deb’s music, and she loves to share both his unique style and the repertoire that she learned from him at his weekly living room jams.

-Deb holds a Masters Degree in Scottish Studies from the University of Edinburgh, Scotland, and a Bachelors of Music in Violin Performance from Indiana State University.
+Deb holds a master’s degree in Scottish Studies from the University of Edinburgh, Scotland, and a Bachelors of Music in Violin Performance from Indiana State University and went on to further study string pedagogy with Mimi Zweig at Indiana University, Bloomington.
 Her masters thesis focused on how traditional fiddle is taught to youth in the Orkney Isles, Scotland.
-She has contributed to two Greentrax Scottish Traditions CD’s: Orkney: Land Sea and Community and Chokit On A Tattie”.
+While at the University of Edinburgh, she contributed to two Greentrax Scottish Traditions CD’s: “Orkney: Land Sea and Community” and “Chokit On A Tattie”.

 Deb is a versatile licensed music educator who has taught for Philadelphia Classical School, Young Children’s Center for the Arts, Tune Up Philly, The School District of Philadelphia, Indianapolis Public Schools, Teach for America in the Mississippi Delta, The Metropolitan Youth Orchestra of the Indianapolis Symphony Orchestra, and St. Mary of the Woods College.